bxparks/AceSegment/README.md

         * render two TM1637 LED modules at the same time using two `Tm1637Module` instances
     * [ModulatingDemo.ino](examples/ModulatingDemo)
-        * demo of brightness control on a per-digit basis using `DirectModule`, `HybridModule`, or `Hc595Module`
+        * Demo of brightness control on a per-digit basis using `DirectModule`, `HybridModule`, or `Hc595Module`
     * [ScanningDemo.ino](examples/ScanningDemo)
         * Low-level demo `ScanningModule` combined with various